 We are so pleased to announce the release of a new Twig + Tale pattern for women and men: the Breeze Shirt.
-Airy, loose, and perfect for hot summer weather, the Breeze is casual, but still looks put-together, with refined details like a neat mandarin collar, front slit, and sleeve tabs.
+Airy, loose, and perfect for hot summer weather, the Breeze is casual, but still looks put-together, with refined details like a neat stand collar, front slit, and sleeve tabs.

 A simple sew that is comfortable to wear, this is the top we will reach for when the weather heats up - we really do think that the Breeze is the perfect summer shirt!